totem-network/totem/README.md

 __Applications:__

-Run decentralized applications within Totem and manage how they access your data.
+Run decentralized applications within Vinyai and manage how they access your data.
 Wether your use DeFi apps or alternatives to existing apps with better privacy.